Healthdirect Free Australian health advice you can count on.

 Key facts

-• Body mass index (BMI) and waist circumference are measurements that you can use to see if you're a healthy weight.
+• Body mass index (BMI) and waist circumference are measurements that can show if you are a healthy weight for your height.

-• Body mass index and waist circumference can be used to assess your risk of developing some health issues.
+• Body mass index and waist circumference can be used to get an idea of your chance of developing some health issues.

 What is body mass index (BMI)?

-Body mass index (BMI) is calculated from your weight and height.
+Body mass index (BMI) is a number.
+It's calculated using your weight and height.

-BMI is calculated by dividing your weight by the square of your height as follows:
+Work out your BMI by dividing your weight by the square of your height (height multiplied by height) as follows:

 BMI = Weight in kilos/Height in metres x Height in metres